ZaninDavide/patatrack/manual.typ

   debug(a, b)
 })

-_Suggestion_: The `cetz.standard()` renderer let's you assign a label to a point.
+_Suggestion_: The `cetz.standard()` renderer lets you assign a label to a point.
 You can use this feature to place text into the scene.

 == Ropes <rope>
 The main idea behind how ropes work is the following: